 That said, Google’s app suite is a great sell for Wear.
-The company said the updated software launch will feature turn-by-turn directions for Google Maps, as well as expanded support for Google Pay in 26 new countries.
+The software now features turn-by-turn directions for Google Maps, with or without a phone connection, as well as expanded support for Google Pay in 26 new countries.
 YouTube Music will also arrive on Wear, while Google Assistant should serve as a slick on-wrist butler.
 Say so long to Bixby, if we had to guess.

 watchOS 8 will perhaps bring some improvements to Apple’s Siri, which isn’t always the most intelligent assistant but familiar to iPhone users.
 There’s even a rumor Siri will get support when your Apple Watch isn’t connected to Bluetooth or Wi-Fi.